balenaltd/handbook/Basic-tool-setup.md

 Friday projects, etc. It's required that you have an account there because eventually you'll need it for supporting users.
 Please don't forget to use the same handle you've used for other basic services (e.g. flowdock,front etc.)

-Resin.io admin means the resin.io administrator dashboard.
-By having access to the admin dashboard, you have access to user’s devices, stats and additional information.
+Resin.io support agent access means that you have access to certain user applications.
 It’s really useful when you provide customer support.

 Timezone.io is a one-page website that shows each of the team’s member timezone.